-What are Single Page Applications and Why Do People Like Them so Much?
+What Are Single Page Applications and Why Do People Like Them So Much?

 By Katie Lawson

 22 min read

-What are Single Page Applications and Why Do People Like Them so Much?
+What Are Single Page Applications and Why Do People Like Them So Much?

 Table of Contents

-What is a Single Page Application?
+What Is a Single Page Application?

-For example, when you browse through your email you’ll notice that not much changes during navigation — the sidebar and header remain untouched as you go through your inbox.
+For example, when you browse through your email, you’ll notice that not much changes during navigation — the sidebar and header remain untouched as you go through your inbox.

 The SPA only sends what you need with each click, and your browser renders that information.
-This is different than a traditional page load where the server re-renders a full page with every click you make and sends it to your browser.
+This is different than a traditional page load where the server rerenders a full page with every click you make and sends it to your browser.

-On most websites, there is a lot of repeating content.
+And this can make a huge impact.
+Because on most websites, there is a lot of repeating content.

-Single Page Applications take advantage of this repetition.
+Single page applications take advantage of this repetition.

 On a traditional website, your request for a new tree would cause the server to repaint the entire picture and send it back.